-Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia south to Santa Cruz County, California, east to Idaho and Colorado.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Santa Cruz County, California, east to Montana and Colorado.

 Habitat: Moist to rather dry and rocky, open coniferous forests.

 Perennial herbs 0.5-2 dm. tall, the stem with long, soft hairs and a sheathing bract near the ground.

 A pair of leaves about midway on the stem, sessile, broadly-elliptic to elliptic-oval, 4-8 cm. broad, rounded; 1-2 lanceolate bracts near the inflorescence.